-The applicant argued the following:
+The applicant argued the following.

-- The RCD displays the model of the so-called Puma 'Creeper' sneaker, produced and marketed by Puma. - The RCD was registered on 26/07/2016, with a priority date of 25/07/2016.
+- The RCD only displays the sole of the so-called Puma 'Creeper' sneaker, produced and marketed by Puma.
+The shoe's upper is depicted in dotted lines in the RCD and is therefore not relevant for the assessment of the novelty and individual character of the RCD. - The RCD was registered on 26/07/2016, with a priority date of 25/07/2016.
 Given the grace period of 12 months, provided in Article 7(2)(b) CDR, disclosure within the grace period will not deprive the RCD of novelty and individual character provided that the designer (or their successor in title) made the disclosure.
-This means that a disclosure of the RCD by Puma before 25/07/2015 would affect the novelty of the RCD. - Rihanna wore Puma Creepers on 16 December 2014, when she announced on her Instagram account, using different 'posts', that she was appointed as the new Creative Director of Puma.
+This means that a disclosure of the RCD by Puma before 25/07/2015 would affect the novelty of the RCD. - The famous singer Robyn Rihanna Fenty, best known as Rihanna, made the Puma 'Creeper' available to the public on 07/07/2015 by (i) posting a pair of Puma 'Creepers' on her Instagram feed; and (ii) wearing a pair of Puma 'Creepers' in public in New York.